Parameter memory (Parameter Store)

 Groovy API

 The context object "g_parameterReferences" is used to access the parameter store.
-Click here for more information.
+Further information can be found here.

 Security

-• Permissions check: To add, edit or remove parameters, users require the "Administrate portal" portal permission and to read or select requires the "Administrate portal" portal permission, access to the "Applications" module, or access to the "Processes" module.
+• Rights check: Users require the "Change portal properties" portal right to add, edit or remove parameters and the "Change portal properties" portal right to read or select, access to the "Applications" module or access to the "Processes" module.

 • When exporting processes, only the names of the parameters are exported, no values.
-During or after the process import, the values can be reset by the user, provided they have the required portal permission.
+During or after the process import, the values can be reset by the user if the required portal rights are available.

 Publication of processes